 The Best Mobile Apps for MBA Students

 Can mobile apps help MBA students succeed?
 Absolutely!
-According to the business school accreditation board AACSB International, mobile devices like iPhones, iPads, and Android devices, along with the applications that run on them, are now not only part of students’ everyday lives but also fundamental to completing a graduate management degree successfully.
+According to Educause, an organization that champions best practices of IT in higher education, mobile devices like iPhones, iPads, and Android devices, along with the applications that run on them, are now not only part of students’ everyday lives but also fundamental to completing a graduate management degree successfully.

-According to the Financial Times, business school students primarily use technology to increase their productivity by streamlining workloads and schedules.
+According to the U.S. News & World Report, college students primarily use technology to increase productivity by streamlining workloads and schedules.
 After all, a typical MBA student needs to manage a demanding workload that includes class assignments, group projects, internships, job interviews, student club meetings, and networking events.
 Mobile apps can play a significant role in helping students manage this demanding workload.

-While the mobile app landscape is constantly changing, there are many mainstay options for business professionals and MBA students.
-Some of these focus on streamlining group work, while others are dedicated to individualized productivity.
-Some offer opportunities to connect on a professional level with alumni, faculty, and recruiters, while others allow for more personal connects with peers.
+While the mobile app landscape is constantly changing, there are many options for business professionals and MBA students.
+Some focus on streamlining group work, while others are dedicated to individualized productivity.
+Some offer opportunities to connect with alumni, faculty, and recruiters, while others allow personal connections with peers.
 All in all, there is something for everyone on this list.
-Read on to find one that best suits your needs.

 The Best App for Professional Networking: LinkedIn

 Many experts cite career advancement through networking as the most important motivation for students pursuing an MBA degree, which is why the world’s largest online professional community is one of the best apps for MBA students, particularly for networking.
 According to an annual survey by the Association of International Graduate Admissions Consultants (AIGAC), LinkedIn was the most-used social media channel for MBA candidates.